dimagi/commcare-cloud/docs/setup/new_environment.md

 $ commcare-cloud monolith fab deploy
 ```

-The first time you run deploy (and whenever we have changes to our couch indices), it will kick off a "preindex" task.
+The first time you run deploy (and whenever we have changes to our couchdb indices or elasticsearch mappings), it will kick off a "preindex" task.
 The deploy script will block until this task is complete.
 If it takes too long, the deploy script will pause, with a message:

 ```
 You can't deploy to monolith yet.
 There's a preindex in process.